Explore Our Custom Options

 If you think you’ve got what it takes, choose the option in one of our Beater Builders, where you’ll be able to upload your image file before adding the beater to your cart.

 What if I want something that can't be built using the Beater Builder?

 For the most part we can’t build super custom bass drum beaters, but if you have an idea that falls slightly outside of what the Beater Builder offers, drop us a line.
 We’ll do our best!

 You realize that’s not actually a question, right?

 While we do have an official artist program, almost everyone on that list played our beaters for years before becoming official artists.
 If you’ve never owned a Low Boy beater, please purchase and play our products before asking about becoming an artist.

 If you do play Low Boy beaters, these are the three things we look at when evaluating potential endorsers.

 - Are you playing in a high profile band, or with high profile artists?
 We want to work with people who are very successful, so you can help us get the word out to more drummers, and we can bring even more attention to your playing.

 - Do you have a huge social media following?
-You might be uploading YouTube videos shot in your basement, but if you have thousands of subscribers and tens of thousands of views, chances are good that people respect your opinion.
+You might be uploading YouTube videos shot in your basement, but if you have tens of thousands of subscribers and millions of views, chances are good that people respect your opinion.
 If you fall into this category, things might work out between us.